rmorshea/pybooster/docs/src/concepts.md

 from dataclasses import dataclass from typing import Literal

+from ninject import injector
+from ninject import provider
-from ninject import injector, provider, required
+from ninject import required

 @dataclass